-The lack of affordable housing, combined with high-market rents are a problem for low-income workers in every city city and town across our province.
+The lack of affordable housing, combined with high-market rents are a problem for low-income people in every city and town across our province.

 The non-profit and co-operative housing sector is the solution to the affordability crisis.
 Non-profits and co-ops make sure the province's most vulnerable citizens and our workforce have safe, secure homes.